jshiohaha/redditCommentsAndPresidentialElection/src/README.md

 ###### MACHINE LEARNING

+**N-Grams**

+The basic point of n-grams is that they capture the language structure from the statistical point of view, like what letter or word is likely to follow the given one.
+The longer the n-gram (the higher the n), the more context you have to work with.
+Optimum length really depends on the application – if your n-grams are too short, you may fail to capture important differences.
+On the other hand, if they are too long, you may fail to capture the “general knowledge” and only stick to particular cases.

 They are basically a set of co-occuring words within a given window and when computing the n-grams you typically move one word forward (although you can move X words forward in more advanced scenarios).
 For example, for the sentence "The cow jumps over the moon".
 If N=2 (known as bigrams), then the ngrams would be:

 * the cow